qiaoen17/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Icons
-The following table will tell you the purpose of the icons used in this User Guide.
+The following table tells you the purpose of the icons used in this User Guide.

 | Icon                 | Purpose                                             |